teknologi-umum/spectator/.github/PULL_REQUEST_TEMPLATE.md

-Reminder: jangan lupa pasang label & assignee di pull request.
+Reminder: don't forget to put labels and assignees upon opening pull request.

-Backend bisa minta ke: Reinaldy, Ronny, Raymond, Valian Frontend bisa minta ke: Rubi, Dicha, Jedidta Infra/Devops bisa minta ke: Reinaldy, Valian, Artileda
+For backend stuff, you can ask: Reinaldy, Ronny, Raymond Valian For frontend stuff, you can ask: Rubi, Dicha, Jedidta For infrastructure/devops, you can ask: Reinaldy, Valian, Artileda

-Kalo belom siap di merge, kasih label "do not merge".
+If it's not ready to merge, please put "do not merge" label.
-Kalo udah siap, kasih label "ready to merge".
+If it's ready to merge, please put "ready to merge" label.

-Kalo ini tujuannya ngerjain suatu issue, kasih deskripsi:
+If this is meant to tackle on an issue, please put:
-Closes #nomor_issue
+Closes #issue_number

 Thanks.